 The Republic of Turkey is a democratic, secular and social state governed by the rule of law (Constitution Art.
 2).
 Turkish laws are made by the Turkish Grand National Assembly.
 Turkey adapted many western laws such as civic code from Switzerland in 1926.
 Therefore, generally Turkish laws are familiar to western laws.
 Turkish government provides equal treatment for domestic and foreign companies.
 Foreign investors dispute settlement either in local courts or international arbitration bodies.

 According to legislation, foreigner can carry out commercial activities in Turkey.
 Different legally possible business forms under the Turkish Commercial Code are listed below.

 According to legislation, foreign can make commercial activities in Turkey.
 Different business forms are possible to Turkish Commercial Code these are below.

-- Brunch: Also foreigners can open a branch to make commercial activities in Turkey.
-No minimum capital is required for brunches.
-Brunch manager is responsible taxation activities.
-Also mother company is responsible for brunch activities.
-Brunches are accepted a part of foreign entity.
+Branch: Also foreigners can open a branch to make commercial activities in Turkey.
+No minimum capital is required for branches.
+Branch manager is responsible for taxation activities.
+Mother company is also responsible for branch activities.
+Branches are accepted as a part of foreign entity.

-- Liaison (representative) office: Foreign can open a liaisons office inside Turkey.
-Liaisons office cannot make commercial activities.
+Liaison (representative) office: a foreigner can open a liaisons office inside Turkey.
+Liaison office cannot conduct commercial activities.
 Also they cannot be a partner of Turkish companies.
-Their functions are to make market research, purchasing agreements, monitoring dispatch ext.
-To open liaison office, permission is necessary from Undersecretariat of Treasury.
+Their functions are to do market research, purchasing agreements, monitoring dispatch etc. To open liaison office, permission is necessary from Undersecretariat of Treasury.
 Employees who work in liaisons offices have tax exemption for salaries that they get outside of Turkey (ITC article 23/14).
-But employers have to pay their social security taxes for employees.
+However employers have to pay their social security taxes for employees.